Northern Ireland: Home Rule crisis

-By the late 19th century, a large and disciplined cohort of Irish Nationalist MPs at Westminster committed the Liberal Party to "Irish Home Rule"—self-government for Ireland, within the United Kingdom.
+By the late 19th century, a large and disciplined cohort of Irish Nationalist MPs at Westminster committed the Liberal Party to Irish Home Rule—self-government for Ireland, within the United Kingdom.
 This was bitterly opposed by Irish Unionists, most of whom were Protestants, who feared an Irish devolved government dominated by Irish nationalists and Catholics.
 The Government of Ireland Bill 1886 and Government of Ireland Bill 1893 were defeated.
-However, Home Rule became a near-certainty in 1912 after the Government of Ireland Act 1914 was first introduced.
-The Liberal government was dependent on Nationalist support, and the Parliament Act 1911 prevented the House of Lords from blocking the bill indefinitely.
+However, from 1910, the Liberal government was dependent on Nationalist support, and the Parliament Act 1911 prevented the House of Lords from blocking the bill indefinitely.

 In response, unionists vowed to prevent Irish Home Rule, from Conservative and Unionist Party leaders such as Bonar Law and Dublin-based barrister Edward Carson to militant working class unionists in Ireland.
-This sparked the Home Rule Crisis.
+This sparked the Home Rule crisis.
 In September 1912, more than 500,000 unionists signed the Ulster Covenant, pledging to oppose Home Rule by any means and to defy any Irish government.
 In 1914, unionists smuggled thousands of rifles and rounds of ammunition from Imperial Germany for use by the Ulster Volunteers (UVF), a paramilitary organisation formed to oppose Home Rule.
 Irish nationalists had also formed a paramilitary organisation, the Irish Volunteers.
 It sought to ensure Home Rule was implemented, and it smuggled its own weapons into Ireland a few months after the Ulster Volunteers.
 Ireland seemed to be on the brink of civil war.

 Unionists were in a minority in Ireland as a whole, but a majority in the province of Ulster, especially the counties Antrim, Down, Armagh and Londonderry.
 Unionists argued that if Home Rule could not be stopped then all or part of Ulster should be excluded from it.
 In May 1914, the UK Government introduced an Amending Bill to allow for 'Ulster' to be excluded from Home Rule.
 There was then debate over how much of Ulster should be excluded and for how long.
 Some Ulster unionists were willing to tolerate the 'loss' of some mainly-Catholic areas of the province.
 The crisis was interrupted by the outbreak of the First World War in August 1914, and Ireland's involvement in it.
 The UK government abandoned the Amending Bill, and instead rushed through a new bill, the Suspensory Act 1914, suspending Home Rule for the duration of the war, with the exclusion of Ulster still to be decided.